Background: Thrombectomy is an effective treatment for acute ischaemic stroke (AIS).

-Aims.
-Thrombectomy is an effective treatment for acute ischemic stroke (AIS).
-The aim was to compare clinical outcomes with intracranial artery occlusion site among AIS patients treated in the setting of a cardiology cath-lab.
+Aims: The aim of this study was to compare clinical outcomes with intracranial artery occlusion site among AIS patients treated in the setting of a cardiology cath lab.

-Methods and results.
-Single center, prospective registry of 214 consecutive patients with AIS enrolled between 2012 and 2018.
-All thrombectomy procedures were performed in a cardiology cath-lab with stent retrievers or aspiration systems.
-The functional outcome was assessed by the modified Rankin scale (mRS) after 3 months.
+Methods: This was a single-centre, prospective registry of 214 consecutive patients with AIS enrolled between 2012 and 2018.
+All thrombectomy procedures were performed in a cardiology cath lab with stent retrievers or aspiration systems.
+The functional outcome was assessed by the modified Rankin Scale (mRS) after three months.

-Favorable clinical outcome (mRS ≤2) was reached in 58% of MCA occlusions and in 56% of isolated ICA occlusions, but only in 31% of T-type occlusions and in 27% of VB stroke.
-Poor clinical outcome in T-type occlusions and VB strokes was influenced by the lower recanalization succes (mTICI 2b-3 flow) rates: 56% (T-type) and 50% (VB) compared to 82% in MCA occlusions, 89% in isolated ICA occlusions and 96% in tandem occlusions.
+Results: Ninety-three patients (44%) had middle cerebral artery (MCA) occlusion, 28 patients (13%) had proximal internal carotid artery (ICA) occlusion, 27 patients (13%) had tandem (ICA+MCA) occlusion, 39 patients (18%) had terminal ICA (T-type) occlusion, and 26 patients (12%) had vertebrobasilar (VB) stroke.
+Favourable clinical outcome (mRS ≤2) was reached in 58% of MCA occlusions and in 56% of isolated ICA occlusions, but in only 31% of T-type occlusions and in 27% of VB stroke.
+Poor clinical outcome in T-type occlusions and VB strokes was influenced by the lower recanalisation success (mTICI 2b-3 flow) rates: 56% (T-type) and 50% (VB) compared to 82% in MCA occlusions, 89% in isolated ICA occlusions and 96% in tandem occlusions.

 Conclusions: Catheter-based thrombectomy achieved significantly better clinical results in patients with isolated MCA occlusion, isolated ICA occlusions or tight stenosis and tandem occlusions compared to patients with T-type occlusion and posterior strokes.